ala1705/pk_models/README.md

 ## Quick run
 Move to the pk_models directory.
 In the command line, run

-	python simulation.py
+	python simulation.py -m Intravenous

 This will run the simulation with pre-set parameter values.
+The model type must be specified!
+Here, the model is Intravenous, but this could be replaced with Subcutaneous.

 In order to change these parameter values, you will need to use commands within pk_models (see below)